WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 * Sorted out the github tangle for GA and we had a mentor meeting.
 * Helping MS to plan CW21 Turing Way session.
+  * KW: SO EXCITED for Project Design work!!! 🌠
 * Set up a folder on project repository for ED - trying to take this extra work of uploading and formatting resources off him so he can concentrate on the the database.
+  * KW: Great - thank you!

 #### Who helped you this week?

 * ME - helpful discussion about medications and also about standardisation of data.
+  * KW: I LOVE THIS SO MUCH 😍

 #### What did you achieve?

 * Organised myself for community manager communications - monthly newsletter, helpful video link emails, onboarding emails, announcements for new resources such as meeting notes.
   Slack and email.
   Archive newsletters in Github.
+  * KW: So beautiful! 🌠
 * Communicating with team members - LY, SG and IB to get updates.
   IB - the literature review shows lack of studies in this area and not focused on in bigger cohorts - will add this to the knowledge share coming up.
   LY - communicating about medications.
+  * KW: REALLY great - so glad we're starting to get a few more conversations going.
 * Organised project meeting schedule - clinicians have agreed to do expert session, ethics to move date.
 * Binder workshop talk and help.
 * Chat with RG about authorship.